Symmetric Subgroup Actions on Isotropic Grassmannians

 {

 }

-In Table \ref{symmetric-pairs}, $V$ is a vector space equipped with a {\em nondegenerate sesquilinear form} $B$; $G$ is the subgroup of $\GL(V)$ preserving the form $B$; $H$ is a symmetric subgroup of $G$ that stabilizes two subspaces $U$ and $W$ such that $V=U\oplus W$.
-Let $\Gr_G(r)$ be the Grassmannian of isotropic subspaces of dimension $r$.
-Let $P$ be a maximal parabolic subgroup such that quotient $G/P \cong \Gr_G(r)$.
+In Table \ref{symmetric-pairs}, $V$ is a vector space equipped with a {\em nondegenerate sesquilinear form} $B$; $G$ is the subgroup of $\GL(V)$ preserving the form $B$; $H$ is a symmetric subgroup of $G$ stabilizing two subspaces $U$ and $W$ of $V$, where $V=U\oplus W$ and $U\perp W$ with respect to form $B$.

 A subspace $S$ of $V$ is said to be {\em isotropic} if $S\perp S$ with respect to form $B$.
 Let $\Gr_G(r)$ denote the projective variety of $r$-dimensional isotropic subspaces of $V$. $\Gr_G(r)$ is called an {\em isotropic Grassmannian} or simply {\em Grassmannian}.